Graphic Design Career & Education Information

 Outlook for Jobs

-Overall, graphic design employment is expected grow by five percent between 2016 and 2026.
+Overall, Occupational Outlook Handbook data reveals that graphic design employment is expected grow by three percent between 2018 and 2028.
 However, it is worth noting that certain industries are expecting much higher growth.
-Just take a look at the projected graphic design job growth in the following sectors:**
+Just take a look at the projected graphic design job growth in the following sectors:

 Along with higher job growth expected in certain industries, the field is also currently undergoing some big (and exciting) changes.
 In some sectors, graphic designers' traditional roles are being expanded.

 Data visualization, for instance, is now coming into its own as a bona fide profession.
 The world needs people who can take complex data and turn it into simplified visuals that are intuitive, easy to understand, and tell a story.

 Prospects will likely be best for those who have print, Web, and interactive design capabilities.

 You can also separate yourself from the competition by developing professional writing and editing skills.
 Or perhaps you have a hidden knack for programming.
 Acquiring a combination of great design and coding skills is a sure way to get noticed since it is so rare.